Blowing & Drifting Snow Overnight. Frigid…

 Thursday:

-Partly sunny and much colder with highs only in the lower to mid 30s.
+Partly sunny and much colder with readings in the mid 30s.

 Stay Tuned.